 Singing Together As A Group

 During choral festivals , different choirs from all over the globe are invited to perform and entertain an audience.
-Organizers carefully pick choirs that tickle the fancy of audiences.
-Prior knowledge of powerhouses in the music industry gives organizers a hint as to how an event would flow and be carried out.
-The chosen choirs then engage to these festivals by performing and rendering their music.
+Organizers carefully pick choirs that amuse audiences.
+Prior knowledge of powerhouses in the music industry gives organizers a hint of how an event should flow and be carried out.
+The chosen choirs engage to these festivals by performing and rendering their music.
 The choirs take the burden of entertaining and performing.
 This cuts the production process and lowers the spending costs of organizers and other host choirs.

 Being in a choir is really something.
 It is a responsibility.
 It is a challenge.
 The passion to perform and sing gives way for many great opportunities for the choir.
 One member’s volunteerism, when combined with other members’ volunteerism, could bring the choir to great heights.
 It is a contribution given to the group and to the country.